 One of the coolest things about using Linux is that you can keep getting new knowledge over time.
-Every day, you may come across a new utility, or just a less familiar geek, but it is very useful.
-These piecemeal things don’t always change life, but they are the foundation of professional knowledge.
+Every day, you may come across a new utility or just a less familiar geek, but it is very useful.
+These piecemeal things don’t always change

 Even an expert can’t know everything.
 No matter how much experience you have, there may always be more things that you need to learn.
 So, here I have listed seven things you might not know about Linux.

 1. An interactive mode for finding command history

 You may be familiar with the history command, which reads the bash history and outputs it to the standard output (stdout) as a numbered list.
 However, if you look for a specific link (URL) in the ocean of the curl command, then this list is not always easy to read.

 You can also have another option, Linux has an interactive reverse search to help you solve this problem.
 You can start the interactive mode with the shortcut key ctrl+r and then enter an interactive prompt.

 It will search backward bash history according to the string you provided.
 You can search backwards by pressing ctrl+r again.
 Command, or press ctrl+s to search forward.

 Note that ctrl+s sometimes conflicts with XON/XOFF flow control, which is also used by XON/XOFF flow control.
 You can disable this shortcut by running the stty -ixoncommand.

 This is usually useful on your PC, but make sure you don’t need XON/XOFF before disabling it.

 2. Cron is not the only way to schedule a task